ari4java/ari4java/README.md

 * 13.12.30 - Added AriBuilder interfaces
 * 13.12.29 - Imported the definitions for Asterisk 12.0.0 - ARI 1.0.0 - a bit of code changes in the code generator - Added the Gradle build script.
 * 13.11.26 - Netty.io based HTTP and WebSocket implementation, factory, sync and async methods
 * 13.10.21 - All objects are deserializable right out of JSON.
-Mesages can be deserialzed automatically.
+Mesages can be deserialized automatically.
 * 13.10.18 - Auto-generates all classes and compiles them.